Ailerios/hecomp-hka-projwork/README.md

 ### Data Conclusion

 It is apparent, that during these tests, HElayers performs particularly slower than Pyfhel and SEAL-Python.
 However that has to be taken with care, since I was not able to calculate the prime modulus.
-It is probable that there is a smaller prime that still prevents overflow.
+It is probable that there is a smaller prime that still prevents overflow, but enables faster computation times.

 Both Pyfhel and SEAL-Python use Microsoft SEAL as the underlying framework, and both have been tested with BFV.
 However, SEAL-Python with its lightweightness achieves the lowest computation times.
 Although Pyfhel is comfortable to work with, it is slower in the end.